-Girlguiding Scotland has a team of around 70 peer educators.
-Peer educators are aged 14-25 and have been trained to run safe, fun and challenging sessions for their peers on issues like body confidence, mental well-being and bullying.
+We have a team of peer educators aged 14-25 in Scotland.
+They’ve been trained to run safe, fun, and challenging sessions for their peers on issues like mental well-being, challenging gender stereotypes and making a stand for safety.
 The sessions are developed with expert partners to support Brownies, Guides and Rangers.